 Ten tomato genotypes were collected from the Plant Breeding Units of the Department of Plant Science and Biotechnology.
 These genotypes, derived from ethidium bromide (EtBr) treatments, were at the M7 generation (Table 1).
 Initially, seeds from two tomato accessions received from the National Centre for Genetic Resources and Biotechnology (NACGRAB), Nigeria, were treated with 0.5% (v/v) EtBr for 0, 24, 48, 72, and 96 hours.
 The seeds were germinated in baskets, and the seedlings were later transplanted into the field, where they were raised from the M1 to M6 generations.

-2.3 Methods
+Methodology

 The assessment of drought tolerance among the tomato genotypes was carried out in the laboratory, following the methodology outlined by Shamim et al. (2014) with some modifications.
 The seeds were surface sterilization using 10% sodium hypochlorite (NaClO) solution for 1 hour, followed by five rinses with distilled water.
 Afterward, the seeds were planted in sterilized plastic containers measuring 15 cm in length, 9 cm in width, and 5 cm in height.
 Each container contained two pieces of sterilized filter paper and 5 ml of polyethylene glycol (PEG) at three concentration levels (0%, 5%, and 10%).

 Within each plastic container, twenty seeds of each genotype were positioned on the filter papers, and this experimental setup was replicated three times for each treatment, employing a Completely Randomized Design (CRD).
 Subsequently, the plastic containers were placed in a dark room at room temperature for an initial incubation period of 48 hours.
 Following the initial incubation, the photoperiod was adjusted to 12 hours of light and 12 hours of darkness at room temperature.
 The experiment concluded at the seedling stage, occurring 28 days after planting.

-2.4 Data collection and analysis
+Data collection and analysis